Lyle, Lyle, Crocodile (film): Production

 Lyle, Lyle, Crocodile is a feature film adaptation of both the children's story of the same name and its prequel The House on East 88th Street, both of which were written by Bernard Waber.
 Both books were previously adapted as a 1987 animated HBO special titled Lyle, Lyle Crocodile: The Musical – The House on East 88th Street, which was also a musical.
 It was announced in May 2021 with filmmaking duo Will Speck and Josh Gordon attached to direct from a screenplay by William Davies for Sony Pictures.
 Filming took place in New York City in September 2021.
 Notable filming locations include 85th Street, 86th Street, Astor Place and Bowery station, and Broadway, between 45th Street and 46th Street.
 Visual effects were handled by Framestore, OPSIS, and Day for Nite.
+The production used Xsens equipment for motion capture performed by Ben Palacios (as well as Rudie Bolton for Young Lyle), and also used Unreal Engine and IClone Motion Live for visual effects.

 Music

 Original songs for the film were written by its executive producers Benj Pasek and Justin Paul along with Ari Afsar, Emily Gardner Xu Hall, Mark Sonnenblick, and Joriah Kwamé while Matthew Margeson composed the original score.
 Due to the COVID-19 pandemic, the songwriters collaborated remotely using Google Docs and Zoom.
 Shawn Mendes, who voices the titular crocodile, features on eight of the soundtrack album's tracks, which also contains songs by Elton John and Stevie Wonder.
-"Heartbeat" was released as the soundtrack's first single on September 23, 2022, and the soundtrack was released by Island Records on September 30.
+"Heartbeat" was released as the soundtrack's first single on September 23, 2022, with "Top of the World" becoming a double A sided single a few months later, and the soundtrack was released by Island Records on September 30.
 The score album was released by Madison Gate Records on October 7.

 Release

 The film was released in theaters in the United States by Sony Pictures Releasing on October 7, 2022.
 It was originally going to be released on July 22, 2022, but in September 2021, the film was postponed to November 18, 2022.
 In April 2022, the film was brought forward to its October 7 date, taking over the release date of Spider-Man: Across the Spider-Verse.
+In March 2023, it was announced that the film would be released in China on April 15, 2023.

+Home media

 The film was released on VOD on November 22, 2022, and on Blu-ray, DVD, and 4K UHD on December 13, 2022.

-The film was released on Netflix in the United States on February 4, 2023 where it will stream for 18 months due to a “pay 1 window” deal with Netflix and Sony and a “pay 2 window” deal with Sony and Disney+ shortly after.